Skip to main content

 Venue selection tours are personalized visits to potential ceremony and reception sites conducted 2-3 days before the wedding.
 This tradition includes:

-- Grace Bay Beach: 12-mile stretch visited by 90% of couples
+• Grace Bay Beach: The 12-mile stretch that most couples visit

 Official Wedding Ceremony Requirements